red-hat-data-services/NeMo-Guardrails/docs/about/use-cases.md

 Agentic security provides specialized guardrails for LLM-based agents that use tools and interact with external systems.
 This includes:

-- **Tool call validation**: Execution rails that validate tool inputs and outputs before and after invocation.
+- **Tool call validation**: Execute rails that validate tool inputs and outputs before and after invocation.
-- **Agent workflow protection**: Integration with [LangGraph](../integration/langchain/langgraph-integration.md) for multi-agent safety.
+- **Agent workflow protection**: Integrate with [LangGraph](../integration/langchain/langgraph-integration.md) for multi-agent safety.
-- **Secure tool integration**: Guidelines for safely connecting LLMs to external resources (refer to [Security Guidelines](../security/guidelines.md)).
+- **Secure tool integration**: Review guidlines for safety connecting LLMs to external resources (refer to [Security Guidelines](../security/guidelines.md)).
-- **Action monitoring**: Detailed logging and tracing of agent actions.
+- **Action monitoring**: Monitor detailed logging and tracing of agent actions.

 Key security considerations for agent systems: